Connect with others who understand.

 Written by Maureen McNulty

-Not all ovarian cancer is the same.
-Ovarian cancer is a type of gynecologic cancer (cancer of the female reproductive system).
+Ovarian cancer is not one single disease — it’s a type of gynecologic cancer (cancer of the female reproductive system).
 Cancers that fall under this umbrella include tumors that grow in the ovaries, fallopian tubes, and peritoneum (tissue that lines the inside of your abdomen).

-Some cancers are caught early, when the tumor is still small.
-Others are more advanced — they involve bigger tumors that have begun to grow into other organs or spread throughout the body.
-Advanced ovarian cancer is usually harder to treat and comes with a worse outlook.
+Some ovarian cancers are caught early when the tumor is still small.
+Others are more advanced, meaning the tumors have grown larger or spread to other organs.
+Advanced ovarian cancer is usually harder to treat and has a worse outlook.

 What Is Advanced Ovarian Cancer?